kernel-space/open-education/CTF/Readme.md

 CTF competitions are known to be a valuable asset on a resume when applying for jobs in the Information Security branche, but nevertheless playing challenges are fun too.
 Whenever a competitions ends it is recommended to write a paper about how the challenge was solved.

+More information about Capture The Flag Competitions can be found at: https://ctftime.org/

 ## What do I need to play it